DANS-KNAW/easy-fedora-to-bag/docs/index.md

                                   (default = /home/vagrant/easy-fedora-to-bag-2020-02-02T20:20:02.000Z.csv)
      -p, --no-payload             If provided, no payload files will be exported, i.e. only the metadata is present in the bag.
      -o, --output-dir  <arg>      Empty directory that will be created if it doesn't exist.
-Successful bags (orpackages) will be moved to this directory.
+Successful bags (or packages) will be moved to this directory.
      -f, --output-format  <arg>   Output format: AIP, SIP.
 'SIP' is only implemented for simple, it creates the bags one directory level deeper. easy-bag-to-deposit completes these sips with deposit.properties